The non-Abelian Weyl-Yang-Kaluza-Klein gravity model: The reduction of the stress-energy-momentum tensor

-The compatibility is also welcome here for the $5$D KK picture where $\xi^{\alpha}_{i}=1$ and $R_{ijkl}=0$.
-The equations (\ref{sec1}), (\ref{sec2}), (\ref{tmi2}) and (\ref{tij2}) exactly reduce to the those of our previous model~\cite{sibelhalil}, and the equation (\ref{tij1}) goes explicitly to $0$.
-It should be emphasised that, we use in (\ref{tmi2}) well-known tensorial rule, the inner product of a symmetric and an antisymmetric tensor vanishes.
+where $R_{inkl}R_{j}\,^{nkl}=(1/8)(N-1)g_{ij}$.
+The compatibility is also welcome here for the $5$D KK picture $N=1$ where $\xi^{\alpha}_{i}=1$ and $R_{ijkl}=0$.
+The equations (\ref{sec1}), (\ref{sec2}), (\ref{tmi2}) and (\ref{tij2}) are exactly identical to those obtained from our previous gravity model~\cite{sibelhalil}, and the equation (\ref{tij1}) goes explicitly to zero.
+It should be emphasised that, we use well-known tensorial rule in (\ref{tmi2}), the inner product of a symmetric and an antisymmetric tensor vanishes.
+We finish with one clear remark that, the equation (\ref{trace}) is also completely true for the coset space case in view of the equations (\ref{sec2}), (\ref{tij2}) and (\ref{rlag1}).